abiela/DatabaseValidator/readme.md

 ## 🤜🤛🏼 Contribution

-Would you like to take part in the project and contribute? 🚧 Feel free to create a pull request, I would be more than happy to add it to my project and collaborate!
+Would you like to take part in the project and contribute?
+Feel free to [create a pull request](../../pulls), I would be more than happy to add it to my project and collaborate!